 In a one-year MBA program, you have the residential aspect of a traditional two-year program while completing your degree faster, after which you can get back out into the workforce quickly.
 One-year programs target applicants with set career goals or an undergraduate business background to build on those existing skills.
 Some even have prerequisites of prior business degrees or graduate-level education.
-For example, the one-year MBA programs at Kellogg and Johnson build on students’ business background to help accelerate their current career path.
-Meanwhile, industry-focused one-year MBAs, such as Johnson’s Tech MBA and NYU Stern’s Fashion & Luxury MBA, were developed to help students enter a targeted workforce more quickly.
+For example, the one-year MBA program at Kellogg builds on students’ business background to help accelerate their current career path.
+Meanwhile, industry-focused one-year MBAs, such as Cornell Johnson’s Tech MBA and NYU Stern’s Fashion & Luxury MBA, were developed to help students enter a targeted workforce more quickly.

-Although one-year MBA programs can help you reenter the workforce faster at a lower cost and with less salary loss, their acceleration eliminates the opportunity for a summer internship, which is available through a traditional two-year program.
-Most two-year programs incorporate significant industry interaction and experiential learning through projects and in-term internships.
-Internships can be helpful when making a large career switch or if you want to try out a new industry before deciding on a post-MBA career path.
-So, if you are looking to make a significant career change, an internship is probably an important component in your plan, and therefore a one-year MBA program might not be the best choice for you.
+Although one-year MBA programs can help you reenter the workforce faster, at a lower cost, and with less salary loss, their accelerated pace eliminates the opportunity for a summer internship—which is available through a traditional two-year program.
+Most one-year programs incorporate significant industry interaction and experiential learning through projects and in-term internships.
+However, summer internships can be helpful when making a large career switch or if you want to try out a new industry before deciding on a post-MBA career path.
+So, if you are looking to make a significant career change, a summer internship is probably an important component in your plan, and therefore a one-year MBA program might not be the best choice for you.

 General One-Year MBA Programs

 General one-year MBA programs target students with a profile similar to that of two-year program students, with an average of four to five years of work experience.